Longzea/CeloAssist-Tutorial/README.md

 ```
 The `closeBtn` constant returns a button which helps in toggling our modal which we will create later.

-Up next, we will be creating some functions
+Up next, we will be creating some functions:

 ```js